Bray Family Blast

 Bus riders will dismiss from the library.
 Daycare riders will dismiss from the door by the gym.

-Walkers will dismiss from door 18 and meet the crossing guard on Roberts road.
-Parents/guardians may meet scholars at the crossing guard when we dismiss them.
+Walkers will dismiss from door 18 and meet the crossing guard at the intersection between Roberts and Bennett Road.
+Walkers must use the crosswalk to cross the street in order to maintain their safety.
+Parents/guardians may meet scholars at the crosswalk where the crossing guard stands when we dismiss them.
 PreK-1st grade scholars must have an older sibling or family member with them to walk home.

 Changes in Transportation